 What to expect?

 If you don't want to know what may lie deep in the dungeons, you should skip this section as it may contain spoilers!

-The full line-up for The Alton Towers Dungeons has yet to be announced but from the inital marketing we already know some information on what we can expect from the attraction:
+The full line-up for The Alton Towers Dungeons was announced in March 2019.
+When the attraction opens we can expect the following scenes: